VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 Last to note from this model is the `load_user` function.
-This function tells `flask_login` how to find a user from our mongodb database in order to log in the user and store their `user_id` from the user moddel in the flask session.
+This function tells `flask_login` how to find a user from our mongodb database in order to log in the user and store their `user_id` from the user model in the flask session.

 ### Users forms